jlebold/WarnerMedia/README.txt

 Run instructions:
 On a Windows 10 PC with .net sdk 5.0+ installed...

-1.)
+1.) clone this repo
+2.)
 Open Visual Studio as Administrator
-2.)
+3.)
 Open this solution's .sln
-3.)
+4.)
 Clean the solution (in the Build Tab)
-4.)
+5.)
 Build the solution (in the Build Tab)
-5.)
+6.)
 Click Start

 NOTE:
 The solution should be defaulted for multiple startup projects (with the Web API as the priority)